 According to Jim Howenstine, M.D., “humans are not able to turn sugar into vitamin C as other animals can.”
 Glucose and ascorbic acid compete with one another.
 “So a diet high in sugar means lower levels of vitamin C. Overall, the immune system is weakened by this scenario.”

-Also people with diabetes can have highly variable insulin levels from a simple cold, and eating lots of sugar could worsen the situation.
+Also, people with diabetes can have highly variable insulin levels from a simple cold, and eating lots of sugar could worsen the situation.

 Bring back in balance

-Start correcting the acid/base balance in your body with calcium-rich and alkalinising foods such as sprouts, sesame seeds, tahini and green leafy vegetables.
+Start correcting the acid/base balance in your body with calcium-rich and alkalinising foods such as sprouts, sesame seeds, tahini, and green leafy vegetables.
 Begin your day with a tall glass of water and a slice of fresh lemon.

-A good probiotic may also help restore bacterial harmony in your digestive tract and olive leaf or clove may also be useful.
+A good probiotic may also help restore bacterial harmony in your digestive tract and an olive leaf or clove may also be useful.

-Once your symptoms have cleared, continue with a diet rich in whole foods, calcium-rich nuts and seeds and lots of greens.
+Once your symptoms have cleared, continue with a diet rich in whole foods, calcium-rich nuts, and seeds, and lots of greens.